Posted On December 21, 2020 Personal Injury

 You don’t have this same obligation to the other driver’s auto insurer.
 Don’t let this insurance company pressure you into anything.
 You won’t benefit from giving the insurer a statement or signing their paperwork.
 Ask the driver who hit you for their insurance information and leave it at that.

-There’s only one way to deal with an insurance company without making a mistake that risks your claim.
-Hire a lawyer, like our lawyers at Console & Associates, to communicate with the insurance companies on your behalf.
+There’s only one way to deal with an insurance company without making a mistake that risks your claim — Hire a lawyer.
+Car accident lawyers will communicate with the insurance companies on your behalf.

 Don’t let insurance companies put their profits ahead of your well-being.
 Call for your free consultation today!